 Lessons that I took from this bright morning:

 #1.
 Healthy habits are self-enforcing.
-I slept walked into my jog and was so glad that I showed up there.
-Keep up my healthy habit and I can autopilot to them when needed.
+I slept walked into my jog and was so glad that I showed up.
+Keep up my healthy habits and I can autopilot to them when needed.

 #3.
 Attitude colors my world: what I experienced on my jog this morning was so different from yesterday only because I was different.
 I create my own reality in many ways with the attitude I bring to it.
 I remember yesterday's jog as dark (maybe it was overcast?), but today I remember it being full of light.
 I was so connected to all of it-I was present for it.

 As cornball as it is, I have one more thought about this morning.
 The word "present" means "here," means "now" and it also means "gift".
 All three definitions of present happened at the same time this morning.
 The present really was a gift and I was there to receive it.
 Thank you universe!

 I used to drink with the best of them, but I don't anymore.
 I like myself better for it and have a full life because of it.